abapPM/ABAP-Markdown/README.md

 Compared to the original [ABAP Markdown](https://github.com/koemaeda/abap-markdown), the following has been added:

-- Option to render href and img src links with different root
+- Option to render href and img src links with a different root
-- Option to use sapevent for launching links in external browser
+- Option to use sapevent for launching links in an external browser
 - Option to set root path for internal links
 - Normalizing of link paths
 - Support for sapevent as protocol
 - Syntax highlighting (based on abapGit + diff + markdown)
 - Support for internal links (`# Heading {#custom-id}`)
-- Support for strikethrough, subscript, superscript, highlight
+- Support for strikethrough, subscript, superscript, and highlight
 - Support for task list (`[ ] or [x] task`)
 - Support for GitHub alerts
+- Fix for escaped `|` in tables
+- Required CSS available as code
+- Removed variable prefixes (strict abaplint rules)

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-Markdown/blob/main/LICENSE)